 In the , domestic violence, as well as other crimes like forced marriage, female-genital mutilation and stalking, as well as forced sterilization, have been added.
 In 2019, the Criminal Code was amended to include new crimes such as forced marriage, female genital mutilation, stalking and forced sterilization.
 The Georgian Criminal Code needs to be amended to include the concept of lack of consent in the definition of rape, and other sexual violence offences.

 The victims do not have access to a fully-established rape crisis or sexual violence referral center that is geographically distributed throughout Georgia.
 There are also very few services available for women and girls who may be forced into marriages or at risk.
 Administrative requirements, such as obtaining victim status, can prevent women from accessing domestic violence shelters.
-GREVIO urges the authorities also to improve access to support services, protection mechanisms, and women who are at risk of intersectional racism, such as women from national or living in rural areas, refugees, women with disabilities, lesbians, bisexuals, and transgender women and older women. who witness violence are often invisible to the system.
+GREVIO urges the authorities also to improve access to support services, protection mechanisms, and women who are at risk of intersectional racism, such as women from national or ethnic minorities living in rural areas, refugees, women with disabilities, lesbians, bisexuals, and transgender women and older women.
+Children who witness violence are often invisible to the system.

 Investigations and prosecutions are not conducted with promptness, effectiveness and sensitivity